F3FFO/AndroidFossApps/README.md

 #### Pixiv

 > [!WARNING]
-> Is only a FOSS frontend, is based in closed-source system.
+> Only the application is FOSS.
+The service is based on a closed-source or non-FOSS system.

 - [PixEz Flutter](https://github.com/Notsfsssf/pixez-flutter)

 #### Reddit

 > [!WARNING]
-> Is only a FOSS frontend, is based in closed-source system.
+> Only the application is FOSS.
+The service is based on a closed-source or non-FOSS system.

 - [Infinity for Reddit](https://github.com/Docile-Alligator/Infinity-For-Reddit)
 - [Pineapple](https://github.com/galaxygoldfish/pineapple) **`DEAD`**